Data Warehouse

 OLAP Cube stores were created to solve a BI user’s need to quickly aggregate, slice and dice large amounts of data for a set of pre-determined questions.
 Now we’ll look at how we can use Actian Vector, our high-speed columnar analytics database, to eliminate the use of OLAP Cubes.

-What Are the Downsides of Using OLAP Cube Stores?
+What are the Downsides of Using OLAP Cube Stores?

 1. Additional investment in hardware/software and ongoing maintenance costs.